gammasoft71/Examples_wxWidgets/README.md

 [Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.

-[LinkLabel](src/CommonControls/CheckBox) Shows how to create a wxWidgets LinkLabel with wxHyperLinkCtrl.
+[LinkLabel](src/CommonControls/LinkLabel) Shows how to create a wxWidgets LinkLabel with wxHyperLinkCtrl.

-[ListBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets ListBox with wxListBox.
+[ListBox](src/CommonControls/ListBox) Shows how to create a wxWidgets ListBox with wxListBox.

-[ListView](src/CommonControls/CheckBox) Shows how to create a wxWidgets ListView with wxListCtrl.
+[ListView](src/CommonControls/ListView) Shows how to create a wxWidgets ListView with wxListCtrl.

+[MonthCalendar](src/CommonControls/MonthCalendar) Shows how to create a wxWidgets MonthCalendar with wxCalendarCtrl.

+[NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a wxWidgets NotifyIcon with own [wxNotifyIcon](src/CommonControls/NotifyIcon/NotifyIcon.h) (wxTaskBarIcon).

 [ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.